MMesbahU/Weggis/Files/angsd.md

 -doSaf (likelihoods) -> misc/realSFS (SFS) -> -doSaf (posterior probabilities) -> -doThetas (summary statistics) -> misc/thetaStat (sliding windows)

+We will talk about it during the exercise on detecting selection.

 For more details and examples on summary statistics estimation with ANGSD see [here](https://github.com/mfumagalli/WoodsHole/sfs.md)

 ------------------------